zedchance/skymail/README.md

 request is denied.
 If the player lands at the correct sky scraper, the player's last reached sky scraper attributed is incremented.

+### HomeBase

+The `HomeBase` is the starting location of the player.
+This object has no gameplay mechanics other than being the spawn point for the player.
+The `HomeBase` is similar looking to the `SkyScraper` except that it is a different color.

 ### RefuelingBlimp

 The `RefuelingBlimp` is a fixed object that allows the player's helicopter to refuel.
 When the player is low on fuel, colliding with a `RefuelingBlimp` can refuel the helicopter and allow the player to continue flying.

 The `RefuelingBlimp` has a randomly generated fuel capacity, as a proportion of the size of the blimp.
-When a `RefuelingBlimp` has unloaded all of its fuel, a new blimp is randomly spawned in the world.
+When a `RefuelingBlimp` has unloaded all of its fuel, a new blimp is spawned in a random location in the world.

 # View